 The meaning of the name Songkran is derived from the Sanskrit translation for “astrological passage.”
-Between April 13th until April 15th, the Thai people celebrate New Year’s Day traditions by washing themselves in perfumed water, to represent a fresh start, and release birds from their cages.
+Between April 13th and April 15th, the Thai people celebrate New Year traditions by washing themselves in perfumed water, to represent a fresh start, and release birds from their cages.

 Friends also celebrate the New Year by tying a string around each others’ wrists while saying a blessing.
 The strings, a New Year’s Day tradition, are worn until they fall off.

 Vietnam: Tet Nguyen Dan

 Commonly known as Tet, the Vietnamese New Year’s Day traditions occur after the harvest and before seeds are planted.
 Since the name means “Feast of the First Morning” in the Vietnamese language, food is prominently featured.
 Families take the time to visit relatives and temples, and to eat “bahn tet,” a rice pudding with mung beans and pork.